Introduction

 Figure 2: External account trying to chat in Teams

-In some cases we’ve seen, the message is sent to hundreds of employees and includes a link to a Sharepoint site hosting a malicious zip-file.
+In some cases we've seen, the message is sent to hundreds of employees and includes phishing links to a Sharepoint site hosting a malicious zip-file.
 Luckily, both EDR solutions blocked the execution of the malware.
 We obtained a copy of the malware and did a quick analysis to identify any indicators.
 We obtained the IP address of the C2 server and recommended the client block it in their firewall for an additional layer of security.

-The zip-file contained malicious software (Darkgate Loader).
-When the victim downloads the zip and opens it, they will see several files masquerading as a PDF.
-In reality, these files are LNK files which execute code.
-A LNK file, or "Link file," is a Windows shortcut that provides quick access to files, folders or programs by storing their location with an associated icon.
 Once the user has opened the malicious file, a download of additional malicious software is triggered via the built-in curl.exe command.
 A legitimate (signed) AutoIt 3 executable is downloaded to the system, along with a malicious AutoIt (au3) script file, which is then executed.
 The malware will then copy itself to a randomly named directory in C:\ProgramData and add a shortcut with a random name to the Startup folder, to ensure the malware is started every time the user logs in.
-Figure 3 displays the infection chain of the DarkGate Loader.
+Figure 3 displays the infection chain of the DarkGate malware.

 Figure 3: Infection chain DarkGate Loader

-Response and mitigation
+Response and mitigation of Phishing Teams Messages

 We managed to mitigate such attacks for our customers, however such an attack can still be daunting, especially if hundreds of users are targeted at the same time.
 If you are faced with a similar threat, we recommend you take the following actions: